 Web Accessibility Policy Statements : Best Practices

-To the potential plaintiff firm trolling, a this statement (placed prominently in the footer) serves as a flag to say "we're on this, move along".
+- To the potential plaintiff firm trolling, an accessibility statement (placed prominently in the footer) serves as a flag to say "we're on this, move along".
 There is so much ripe low hanging fruit, that most trolls will simply skip to the next website on the list.

-For the people that count: our disabled visitors, you want to communicate your intent, your commitment, and how to reach you so that you can help.
+- For the people that count: visitors with disabilities, you want to communicate your intent, your commitment, and a path for communication so that the individual can be helped.

 As an example, one that I like is Capital One's accessibility commitment statement.
 Its very simple.
 In reviewing many of these statements, too often companies get into the nitty gritty of spec versions, testing tools used, frequency of auditing, and such.
 Don't do that.
 That may increase exposure.